berkekonargocer/berkekonargocer/README.md

 {
   protected static string name = "Berke";
   [SerializeField] protected int age = 22;
-  public enum interests {GameDevelopment, GameDesign, Coding, VideoEditing, Events, Geek};
+  public enum interests {GameDevelopment, GameDesign, Coding, Gameplay, VideoEditing, Events, Geek};

   //("Im a self-taught Junior Unity C# Game Developer.
 Game development is my passion, i constantly try to learn new stuff or create different projects also trying to practice a lot.
 Learning to code new features, discovering the better version of my code, optimizing the current state of the game, designing the environment etc. all of them excites me eminently.
  I would collaborate on almost any game development projects with great pleasure.
 Just let me know.")